 Race to Watch: Sara Gideon for US Senate, Maine

 Sara Gideon is the Speaker of the House in Maine, a daughter of immigrants, and a mother of three.
 She ran for her first office after someone tried to recruit her husband to run, and she decided there was no way he was going to spend any more time out of the house leaving her alone with their young children.
-(A slightly sanitized version of that story is featured in her announcement ad.)
+(A slightly sanitized version of that story is featured in her announcement ad above.)
 As Speaker, Sara ensured the Maine House was a check on hyperconservative Governor Paul LePage (who billed himself as "Trump before Trump"), pulling together bipartisan votes to override some of his most damaging vetoes.

 I was so proud to host Sara Gideon last August on her first fundraising trip to San Francisco; partially because she is an Emerge alumna, partially because I was excited to back anyone challenging Susan Collins.
 The more I have gotten to know Sara, the more impressed I am with her.
 In more recent candidate events, I've seen her settle into a comfortable way of connecting with donors, speaking up for Mainers, and gently eviscerating Susan Collins.
 But I also know that, as a woman of color, she's working harder to fundraise than men who are running in less competitive races.
 We know Mitch McConnell will ensure Susan Collins has every penny she needs; we need to make sure Sara does, too.
 (And if you need any more motivation, here it is.)